MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/reference-architecture-relecloud.md

 |Revenue by product     |Billing         |Data product         |[Data product batch template](https://github.com/Azure/data-product-batch)         |

 > [!IMPORTANT]
-> Not everything in the reference implementation templates above will need to be deployed to meet the needs of relecloud.
+> Not everything in the reference implementation templates above will need to be deployed to meet the needs of Relecloud.
 Some level of customization will be required for the templates.
 Services that aren't needed should be removed from the templates prior to deployment.

 ## Next steps